aj-floater/qarm-hack/README.md

 - On macOS, you may need Xcode Command Line Tools once: `xcode-select --install`.
 - PyBullet builds a native wheel; it can take a minute on first install.
+- **Every new shell**: reactivate the venv (`source .venv/bin/activate`).
+If you forget, `python/pip` will fall back to the system interpreter and you may see PEP 668 errors about an "externally managed environment."

 Quick smoke test (no GUI):
 ```bash